renuo/semantic-search/README.md

 ## Configuration

+> Before continuing, make sure you have set an Environment Variable called `OPENAI_API_KEY`.
+Get your API Key from [here](https://platform.openai.com/api-keys).

 1. Log into Redmine as an administrator
 2. Go to Administration > Plugins
-3. Find "Motivation Center" in the list
+3. Find "Semantic Search" in the list
 4. Click "Configure" to set up your preferences

 ## Development